raeudigerRaeffi/generalizedReedSolomon/README.md

 payload_length:int, # k
 symbol_size:int, #m exponent of field.
-Order of field is q^m p_factor:int, #p speedup factor irr_poly=None, # optional in case that the galois libary has not a precomputed irreducible polynominal debug=False # can be set to true in order to have the steps printed to the console )
+Order of field is q^m p_factor:int, #p speedup factor irr_poly=None:array, # optional in case that the galois libary has not a precomputed irreducible polynominal debug=False # can be set to true in order to have the steps printed to the console )
 ```